 User Behaviors That Make Pinterest an Influencer Marketing Goldmine

-Last June, McDonald’s sponsored the Women’s Expo in Atlanta, GA.
+That June, McDonald’s sponsored the Women’s Expo in Atlanta, GA.
 In case you’re wondering, Atlanta is a global destination point.
-Before COVID-19, Atlanta housed the busiest airport in the world.
 It’s home to a sizable entertainment industry hub, with countless television shows and movies being filmed here, everything from Marvel Studios to Vampire Diaries (one of our neighborhood pizza joints is Mystic Pizza – my daughter loves that).

-Last year, the celebrity lineup for the Atlanta Women’s Expo was nothing to sneeze at – reality stars, social media stars, movie stars… these women are famous.
+In 2019, the celebrity lineup for the Atlanta Women’s Expo was nothing to sneeze at – reality stars, social media stars, movie stars…these women are famous.

 But it wasn’t just McDonald’s that was involved.
 To give you a better idea of the scope of this event, other sponsors included luxury brands like Chanel, Coach, Michael Kors, Jimmy Choo and Dior, as well as retail heavyweights like The Home Depot, Walgreens, and Kroger.

 Why am I telling you this?
 Because upon closer examination of the poster, you can see that one of the featured workshops for this event, which draws tens of thousands of women every year, is a Pinterest workshop.
 So, let’s talk about why that is.

 Pinterest Has Cross-Generational Appeal

 Whether Gen Z, Millennials or Boomers, adults love Pinterest.
 They love having a one-click storage place of awesome photos and cool ideas.
 They love having a place where they can build targeted audiences whose ideas and tastes align with their own.

 Pinterest Time is Me Time